latex3/latex3.github.io/_posts/2018-09-01-japanese-translations.md

 ### Japanese translations of some important documents

-Fujimurasan Yukitoshi kindly translated two documents that are distributed with standard LaTeX to the Japanese language.
+Yukitoshi FUJIMURA kindly translated two documents that are distributed with standard LaTeX to the Japanese language.
 These are are

  - LaTeX2e for authors